 What to Remember With ISAs:

-All accumulated ISA savings from past years will still provide tax free interest.
-The amount that could be saved through a tax-free stockpile is substantial.
+All ISA savings from past years remain tax free, so the amount that could be saved through a tax-free stockpile is substantial.
 [See our guide to Cash ISAs for more details.]

 If you're unhappy with the rate of return on an ISA, it can be transferred to a new provider.
 The new provider must arrange the transfer.
 Closing ISAs or manually withdrawing money will remove funds from their tax-free status.

 ISA providers must be authorised by the Financial Conduct Authority and approved by HM Revenue & Customs.
 This provides access to complaints procedures, the Financial Ombudsman Scheme and the Financial Services Compensation Scheme if problems arise.

 ISAs in 2015/2016: